raul23/equifax-data-breach/README.rst

     - deleted compressed files and wiped log files on a daily basis in an effort to eliminate records of their activity.
 [DOJ]_

-  But despite their elite hacking skills, the four alleged hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding your tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the hackers (emphasis mine):
+  But according to the DOJ `indictment`_, the four alleged elite hackers and their supposedly co-conspirators **DIRECTLY** accessed China-based IP addresses multiple times during their 2-month attack, a very basic and surprising mistake to commit when hiding your tracks is the most important of all things to accomplish because the network intrusions rest on constantly keeping the anonymity of the attackers (emphasis mine):

     1. The majority of the 9000 SQL queries [to the credit monitoring databases] were issued by conspirators using two China-based IP addresses that